Keizaal/Keizaal/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/SkyUI%20Error.png)

-If you are getthing this error it means that you did not correctly copy the Game Folder Files.
+If you are getting this error it means that you did not correctly copy the Game Folder Files.

 Please refer to [this section](#copying-the-game-folder-files) for information on how to do so.